Apadmi Ltd: History

 Apadmi was founded in 2009 by mobile industry experts: Garry Partington (Chief Executive Officer), Nick Black (Chief Commercial Officer), Adam Fleming (Chief Innovation Officer) and Howard Simms, who in 2018 received an honorary Doctorate in Technology from Manchester Metropolitan University.

 As of 2024, the company has more than 300 employees.
 Their Headquarters are in Anchorage Quays, Salford, Manchester.

 The team is composed of software engineers, test analysts, project managers, business development managers, account managers, and UX designers, amongst many other positions.
 Apadmi also employs a number of graduates, interns, and apprentices.

 Business structure

 The core Apadmi business creates technology focusing on mobile, including application development for iOS and Android devices.

 Apadmi designs, develops and optimises mobile apps for leading brands.
 They unlock new value through strategy, platforms, middleware and systems integrations that transform the way they work.

-Apadmi delivers next-generation Mobile Experiences (MX) for Europe's leading brands and organisations through its core service offerings; MX Strategy, MX Product, MX Optimise and MX Innovate.
+Apadmi offers Mobile Experiences (MX) for European brands and organizations through its core service offerings; MX Strategy, MX Product, MX Optimise and MX Innovate.